2026-04-26·13 min read

 The CRA creates a specific enforcement risk for software manufacturers using US-incorporated cloud infrastructure that is worth addressing directly in compliance planning.

-Art.36 investigation powers include cloud-hosted systems.
+MSA investigation powers include cloud-hosted systems.
 When an MSA investigates a software product that stores data, logs security events, or provides security update delivery through cloud infrastructure, the investigation may extend to that infrastructure.
 If the cloud provider is US-incorporated, the CLOUD Act creates a scenario where US federal authorities could compel production of investigation-relevant data independently of the EU MSA request.

-EU-hosted infrastructure as a compliance position: Manufacturers who use EU-sovereign infrastructure (EU-incorporated providers, EU-incorporated cloud subsidiaries with documented data-residency commitments) can represent to MSAs during Art.36 investigations that documentation is not subject to CLOUD Act demands.
+EU-hosted infrastructure as a compliance position: Manufacturers who use EU-sovereign infrastructure (EU-incorporated providers, EU-incorporated cloud subsidiaries with documented data-residency commitments) can represent to MSAs during investigations that documentation is not subject to CLOUD Act demands.
 This is not a legal immunity, but it removes a category of uncertainty that complicates investigations and can be cited as a mitigating factor in penalty calculations.

 Python CRAPenaltyRiskCalculator